HonkingGoose/git-gosling/docs/advanced_topics/advanced_git_configuration.md

 ## List all Git settings

-You can get a list of all your settings with `git config --list --show-origin`.
+Get a list of all your settings with `git config --list --show-origin`.
-This shows you the current settings, and what file is providing these settings.
+The output shows you the current settings, and what file is providing these settings.

 ```git
 $ git config --list --show-origin